 Submit a TEN

-You can also complete and post a temporary event notice:
+You can also complete and post / email a temporary event notice:

 Submission review process

-The TEN must be given in writing (including by electronic means) at least 10 working days before the event.
-A fee of £21.00 is payable with the notice.
+The TEN must be given in writing (online, by post or email) at least 10 working days before the event.
+Please note that TENs sent to us via email are not treated as 'given' until the payment has been made.
+A fee of £21.00 is payable for each TEN.

 The premises user must also give copies of the notice to the following no later than 10 working days before the event period: